bschirmer/golang-api-testing/README.md

 All Store and User endpoints

 ## How to run
-This is assuming you have GoLang and MongoDB installed.
+This is assuming you have GoLang and MongoDB installed.<br> If you need GoLang, this will help; https://golang.org/doc/install<br>
-If you need GoLang, this will help; https://golang.org/doc/install If you need MongoDB, this will help; https://treehouse.github.io/installation-guides/mac/mongo-mac.html
+If you need MongoDB, this will help; https://treehouse.github.io/installation-guides/mac/mongo-mac.html<br>

 1. Git clone this repo into your go workspace. `$GOPATH/src`
 2. Open a terminal (if you didnt use it one to clone) at the repo folder